 If properties are occupied, the occupants may be provided with options including the opportunity to accept relocation assistance (Cash for Keys) or to participate in the REO Rental Program (for qualified occupants to remain in qualified properties).
 When there are tenants with a valid existing lease, HomeSteps may be required by applicable state or local law to accept the existing lease or work with the tenants to establish a new Freddie Mac lease agreement.
 Freddie Mac may be able to market the property during the tenancy.
-As a matter of policy, HomeSteps continues to abide by the terms of the Federal Protecting Tenants from Foreclosure Act even though such law has lapsed.
+As a matter of policy, HomeSteps continues to abide substantially by the terms of the Federal Protecting Tenants from Foreclosure Act even though such law has lapsed, and also complies with similar applicable state laws.